ClementNerma/Rave/docs/books/hybrid.md

 let ages: Map<string, int>;
 ```

 We can know add any key/value pair by doing `ages.Jack = 28;`.
-To remove an existing key and its associated value, we simply do `ages.unset();`.
-Here's a trap of dictionaries: all properties will return - if they exist - an instance of the second template (`int` here) but a few ones, like `unset` or `has`, will return functions.
+To remove an existing key and its associated value, we simply do `delete ages['Jack'];`.

+Also, there is a trap when dealing with dictionaries: all properties will return - if they exist - an instance of the second template (`int` here) but a few ones, like `filter` or `map`, will return functions.
 In order to avoid this problem with variables, writing `ages[anyIndexHere]` will return an `int`, whatever `anyIndexHere` is.
-We can even write `ages['unset']` which does the same thing.
+We can also write `ages['unset']` which does the same thing.

 Also, there is a shortcut for dictionaries with `string` keys: the `Collection` type.
 It is basically a dictionary that has string keys: